Adopted by Resolution of Council on 19 April 2022. For Review April 2024.

 The membership of the Sports Hall of Fame Advisory Committee will consist of:

-If a member does not attend a scheduled meeting for more than three consecutive meetings, membership may be reviewed by the committee and may prompt a vacancy on the committee.
+If a member does not attend a scheduled meeting for more than three consecutive meetings, without an apology, membership may be reviewed by the committee and may prompt a vacancy on the committee.

 4. Committee Meeting Procedure